LPL Financial's Mid-Year Outlook 2016

 At the midyear point of 2016, LPL Research proposes a vote of confidence: in the economy, the market, and most importantly, in our ability as investors to remain focused on our long-term goals.
 This is not always easy.
 We may be entering the eighth year of this economic recovery and bull market, but that doesn’t mean the memories of the Great Recession have faded away; and the volatility we’ve seen this year revives those memories and takes an emotional toll.
 As we cast our ballots, our vote is that the current economic recovery and bull market may continue through 2016 and beyond.
 With the LPL Research Midyear Outlook 2016: A Vote of Confidence, you will be armed with the investment insights and market guidance for what may lie ahead for the rest of this year.

-CLICK HERE to download LPL Financial's Outlook 2015 pdf
+CLICK HERE to download LPL Financial's Midyear Outlook 2016.
+Video coming soon.

 Use this calculator to estimate your income tax liability along with average and marginal tax rates.